ThaliaBuecherGmbH/thalia-trace-starter/README.md

 ## How

-Internally metrics are gathered by instrumenting Spring `org.springframework.web.client.RestTemplate` or `java.sql.DataSource`.
-These instrumentation writes invocation statistics as spans into a HTTP request specific repository This repository is managed by a `javax.servlet.Filter`, which is weaved around the whole application.
+Internally metrics are gathered by instrumenting Spring managed `org.springframework.web.client.RestTemplate` and `java.sql.DataSource` beans.
+These instrumentation writes invocation statistics as spans into a HTTP request specific repository
+This repository is managed by a `javax.servlet.Filter`, which is weaved around the whole application.
 This filter toggles monitoring feature state and exposes the gathered spans to the caller if he demands it.